 It uses the WALDO model for aerial imagery segmentation

-Detect objects in real-time video stream
+Identify objects in live video

-Detect objects in images or videos
+Track and count objects in videos

 Detect objects in images and videos

-Detect objects in live video from your webcam
+Detect objects in a video stream

 WALDO Yolov8 is an advanced object tracking and detection tool designed specifically for aerial imagery and video analysis.
 It leverages the powerful WALDO model to deliver high-precision segmentation and real-time object tracking in dynamic environments.
 Built on the YOLOv8 framework, it combines state-of-the-art detection accuracy with efficiency for seamless performance across various applications.